Honest to goodness Cape Dutch tradition

 The rooms are Cape Dutch style which developed in the Cape Colony of the 17th and 18th century: outer walls are whitewashed and decorated with ornate gables and thatched roofs.
 Interiors are pleasantly cool in summer (due to thick walls) and are heated by open hearths in winter.

 The farm house consists of a main residence, old cellar, koornhuis (where wheat and hay was stored) and row of service buildings, bell tower, ornate fowl pen and dove cote surrounded by the traditional low whitewashed walls.
 Some of these have been converted into guest accommodation, while a disused kraal was turned into our restaurant, Babel.
 The food leans towards simplicity – but with an edge.
 Meals are creative though always clear in structure.
 Vegetables and fruit gathered daily from the garden are often served with their skins on.
-Helpings are generous and meals may be taken in surprise settings around the farm, depending on the weather and the occasion.
+It's farm-to-fork all the way.

 We love the original architecture of the Drakenstein Valley and its sympathetic blending with landscape and climate.
 There are eight en suite one bedroomed guest cottages and four en suite two bedroomed guest cottages which are ideal for families.